 Learn something new every day More Info... by email

 Procedural due process refers to the system or method that a government uses to determine whether it should take action that would deprive a person of life, liberty, or property.
-Basic procedural due process rights afforded to people in the United States include the right to notice, a right to a hearing before an impartial decision maker, and an opportunity to raise objections.
+These rights are afforded to people in the United States, and include the right to notice, a right to a hearing before an impartial decision maker, and an opportunity to raise objections.
 These procedural rights help protect a person from arbitrary governmental action.
 Procedural due process will vary based on the jurisdiction and on the interest that is at stake.
 For instance, a government will likely afford greater procedural protections to a person whose freedom is at stake than to someone who may lose his or her driver’s license.

 In the U.S., the government weighs the individual’s interest, the procedural safeguards designed to protect that interest, and the cost to the government.
 This is why the process the government uses to take certain actions against people will vary.
 For instance, a person who gets disability benefits from the government may lose those benefits without the government affording him or her a hearing prior to termination.
 The person may appeal the decision and get the decision reversed, but the government is not obligated to provide a hearing prior to terminating disability benefits because U.S. courts have determined that disability benefits are not based on need.
 In contrast, a person who receives welfare benefits is entitled to a hearing prior to termination of benefits because welfare benefits are based on need.